-Examples not allowed: Halter tops/bare midriffs; tank tops with oversized necks or armholes; seethrough clothing; visible undergarments; holes above the knee; short shorts; clothing that have no back or are worn off the shoulder; clothing with spaghetti straps.
-Fake tattoos are not allowed.
+Examples not allowed: Halter tops/bare midriffs; tank tops with oversized necks or armholes; seethrough clothing; visible undergarments.
 Shoulder straps must be a minimum of two (2) inches wide.

 Clothing, accessories and other personal items may be decorated with messages, slogans, logos, etc., which are appropriate for school.